 Do you have any change left?

-Honestly ‘ve never liked being a negative nancy, my opinion is let people play whatever they want, no judgements attached.
-But, pause for a moment and remember what I said above:
+I was never a fan of putting a negative spotlight on games I did not like, my opinion was always of letting people play whatever they want, no judgements attached.
+But, let us pause for a moment and remember what I said above:

 “Naturally, there was no focus on the social aspects of the problem, but I don’t really think anyone in 1985 was expecting anything of the sort.“

-Well, it’s 35 years later and I think it’s fair to expect something MORE out of a videogame based on such a sensitive topic.
-Thus, I’m not saying “don’t buy Bum Simulator”, spend your money however you like.
-As for myself, if I had to choose between Change and Bum Simulator then yes, indeed I want more out of a videogame than “random fun”, then I’m glad I bought Change.
+Well, since almost forty years have passed, I think it’s fair to expect something MORE out of a modern video game based on such a sensitive topic.
+Thus, I’m not saying “don’t buy Bum Simulator”, honestly just spend your money however you like.
+As for myself, if I had to choose between Change and Bum Simulator then yes, indeed I would like something more than “random fun”.
+So, I’m glad I decided to go for Change.
 Crashes and all.

 Change, for all its small faults, makes you pause for a minute and think about other people’s lives.
 It’s been developed by people who care about the message that their game is spreading, even though they’re a small indie development team from the UK.
-Also, did I mention that 20% of the proceedings goes to charity?
+It might not be that reboot of Rags to Riches that I dreamed about, but it’s the closest thing I’m going to get for sure.
+Also, 20% of the proceedings from the sales of the game will go to charity.
 A good deed, a pretty nice game and a chance to reflect, all for a pretty cheap price.

 I’m voting for CHANGE, how about you?